jtrabbie/RepAlloc/README.md

 # RepAlloc
-Optimization code for the allocation of quantum repeater nodes using CPLEX
+Code for the optimization of quantum repeater placement with the use of existing fiber infrastructure.
+Our paper with background information can be found here.
+The linear programming solver used is [CPLEX](https://www.ibm.com/analytics/cplex-optimizer), which need to be installed in order to use the Python API and run the code.
+Free academic research licenses are available.